jhrcook/100DaysOfPython/README.md

 **Day 86 - January 15, 2020:**
 I did some work on the Matplotlib tutorials and learned about computing gradients with autodiff in TF.

+**Day 87 - January 16, 2020:**
+I learned how to implement a custom training loop.
+In my opinion, there are too many things that can go wrong to worry about this until I am very experienced in ML and TF2.
+Still, it was a good look under the hood.